contentful/slash-developers/docs/net/tutorials/managment-api.md

 ## Your first request

-To communicate with the CMA we use a similar approach as when we call the CDA, but instead of a `ContentfulClient` youuse a `ContentfulManagementClient` that, like the CDA client, requires three parameters.
+To communicate with the CMA we use a similar approach as when we call the CDA, but instead of a `ContentfulClient` you use a `ContentfulManagementClient` that, like the CDA client, requires three parameters.

 1. An `HttpClient` that makes the HTTP requests to the CMA.
 2. An access token.
 The token has to be a valid management token created using OAuth.
 To learn more about creating a management token please refer to the [documentation](/developers/docs/references/authentication/#the-management-api).